Apparent nonlinear damping triggered by quantum fluctuations: Data processing and fitting

 \section{Data processing and fitting}

 Even at lowest driving power, the response of the device does not perfectly fit to a Lorentzian curve, indicating the presence of additional resonances in the measurement chain which could not be calibrated out experimentally.
 To eliminate these, as well as the change in phase length of the cabling with frequency, we subtract (divide) an affine function of frequency to the measured phase (amplitude).
-The transformation between measured response $S_{21,\text{meas}}$ and fitted response $S_{21,\text{fit}}$ is thus given by